frack113/sigma-specification/specification/sigma-correlation-rules-specification.md

 Example: There is a difference of more than 100 failures this connection over 1 hour compared to the average over one day.
 -> it really needs to be reworked :)

+Spike can be:

+* up: positif spike
+* down: negatif spike
--> spike can be up or down ,need another field ?
+* both: up or down

 ```yaml
 correlation: